 Elizabeth Ruth Skoglund

-Millions read the words of the great nineteenth-century preacher Charles Spurgeon without knowing that his ministry succeeded during seasons of overwhelming emotional pain.
-Bright Days, Dark Nights offers a first look for many at the deep depression this great man of God encountered.
+Millions read the words of the great nineteenth-century preacher Charles Spurgeon without knowing that his ministry succeeded during seasons of overwhelming emotional pain and deep depression this great man of God encountered.
 Spurgeon confronted emotional problems with an acceptance based on physical, emotional, and spiritual causes and cures.

 The Hidden Smile of God: The Fruit of Affliction in the Lives of John Bunyan, William Cowper, and David Brainerd